Permanent resident visa

 ProceduresPlease sign in to view

-Once the visa application is approved, it will be granted a permanent resident visa.
-You must travel to Mexico, and within 30 days of your arrival apply for a Permanent resident permit at the National Migration Institute (INMI).
+Once the visa application is approved, a temporary resident visa will be granted.
+You must travel to Mexico, and within 30 days of your arrival apply for a Temporary resident permit at the National Migration Institute (INMI).
 The whole process may take 1-3 months.

-For further information on Mexican permanent resident visa and detailed procedures, contact us for a free private consultation.
+For further information on Mexican temporary resident visa and detailed procedures, contact us for a free private consultation.